dasShounak/blog/src/collections/posts/2025-03-22-thm-bounty-hunter-writeup.md

 ---
 layout: blog
-title: TryHackMe Bounty Hunter Writeup
+title: TryHackMe Bounty Hacker Writeup
 publishDate: 2023-12-03T12:09:00.000Z
-description: Step-by-step walkthrough of TryhackMe Bounty Hunter room.
+description: Step-by-step walkthrough of TryhackMe Bounty Hacker room.
 This is an easy room, great for learning about Nmap, FTP, Hydra and privilege escalation.
 tags: